FOOTBALL

 INSIDE GUIDE - The Racing Line

 The racing line is the ideal route around the track taken by drivers.
-Midway through a race, it can often be seen on the track by the The ideal racing line shown in bluedarker areas of the track left by the tyre trails of a heavy stream of traffic.
+Midway through a race, it can often be seen on the track by the darker areas of the track left by the tyre trails of a heavy stream of traffic.
 A good racing line through a 90 degree corner (in blue) into a right-hand sees the turn start from the outside of the track clip the inside point of the turn at its apex and power away to the outer portion of the track for a fast exit.
 Too early a turn-in (in red) can result when a racer approaches a turn at too great a speed.
 It can lead to problems in negotiating the turn safely and may see the driver crash out or have to brake hard during the turn.
 This can lead to a far slower exit speed and time lost.
 Cautious racers may take a late line (in yellow) turning into the corner sharply but at a slow speed, losing much speed.

 FAST FACTS